-Create additional opportunities to help residents and businesses manage project costs and make electrification more affordable by creating a new financing program focused on efficiency and electrification projects.
-Like creating a new incentive program, consider which target audience(s) will be included, financing eligibility and management, and loan amounts and interest rates.
+Create additional opportunities to help residents and businesses manage project costs and make electrification more affordable by creating a financing program focused on efficiency and electrification projects.
+When creating an incentive program, consider which target audience(s) will be included, financing eligibility and management, and loan amounts and interest rates.
 This type of strategy is a larger lift because of the logistics and administrative costs involved in managing loans.
-You'll want to work with administration, financing and other city and county divisions to design a manageable program that will help you meet your goals.
+Working with administration, financing, and other city and county divisions will help you design a manageable program that will help your organization meet its goals.